 The Bottom Line

-Overall, skyr is a nutritious food that can be a healthy addition to most diets.
+Yet for most, tempeh is a versatile and nutritious food that can be an excellent addition to the diet.

 Reposted with permission from our media associate Authority Nutrition .